BMW logo evolution

-The four-minute video embedded below (email subscribers can view it on-site) talks about the origins of the BMW logo, dispelling the myth that the emblem was created around aircraft propellers.
+The origins of the BMW logo are discussed in this four-minute video (embedded below), dispelling the myth that the emblem was based upon rotating aircraft propellers.

-“As Rapp grew into BMW, BMW assumed all the business segments, and the company wanted the logo to be oriented on Rapp’s logo.
+Kai Jacobson, automobile historian with the BMW Group said, “As Rapp grew into BMW, BMW assumed all the business segments, and the company wanted the logo to be oriented on Rapp’s logo.
 As you can see here on this example, Rapp has a black horse as a symbol on its logo.
 BMW chose the Bavarian national colours as a symbol, but arranged the letters exactly like Rapp.
-So you can see very clearly how the BMW logo was developed.”
+So you can see very clearly how the [design] was developed.”

 Rapp Motoren Werke logo, Bayerische Motoren Werke logo